ironhack-labs/data-labs/module-3/machine-learning-pipeline-project/README.md

 ![IronHack Logo](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_d5c5793015fec3be28a63c4fa3dd4d55.png)

-# Guided Project: Machine Learning Pipeline
+# Project: Machine Learning Pipeline

 ## Overview

 In the past lesson, you learned about Machine Learning pipelines and how to implement a typical Machine Learning pipeline in Scikit-learn.
 The current lesson does not present any new content, it is only intended to put to work the knowledge you acquired in the previous lessons, while constructing a solution to a real world problem based on Machine Learning pipelines implemented with Scikit-learn.

 We recommend you follow the process exemplified in the previous lesson "Machine Learning Pipelines", which consists of 8 clearly defined phases.
 If you get stuck at any point, you can always go back to the lesson "Machine Learning Pipelines" and re-read the material presented there on the particular phase where you got stuck.
-Everything you need to know to succeed in this Guided Project has already been presented on the previous lesson, so going back to review the material presented there is always a good idea.
+Everything you need to know to succeed in this project has already been presented on the previous lesson, so going back to review the material presented there is always a good idea.

-In the previous lessons you "learned by being told", the current Guided Project is a great complement to that because now you "learn by doing."
-In this Guided Project, you are asked to choose a challenging Machine Learning problem that motivates you, to devise a Machine Learning solution following the phases presented in the previous lesson "Machine Learning Pipelines," and to implement the solution in Python using the Scikit-learn libraries.
+In the previous lessons you "learned by being told", the current project is a great complement to that because now you "learn by doing."
+In this project, you are asked to choose a challenging Machine Learning problem that motivates you, to devise a Machine Learning solution following the phases presented in the previous lesson "Machine Learning Pipelines," and to implement the solution in Python using the Scikit-learn libraries.
 Next, we present the requirements your application must comply with.

 ## External Interface Requirements